labex-labs/open-source-labs/rust/rust-book/lab-ch02-00-guessing-game-tutorial/step4.md

 let apples = 5;
 ```

 This line creates a new variable named `apples` and binds it to the value 5.
 In Rust, variables are immutable by default, meaning once we give the variable a value, the value won't change.
-We'll be discussing this concept in detail in "Variables and Mutability" on page XX.
+We'll be discussing this concept in detail in "Variables and Mutability".
 To make a variable mutable, we add `mut` before the variable name:

 ```rust
 let apples = 5; // immutable